-Because the SUMMIT experience changes by the second with the weather and the position of the sun, every visit you have is unique.
+Because the SUMMIT art and thrill experience changes by the second with the weather and the position of the sun, every visit you have is unique.
 And that’s just during the day — SUMMIT becomes a completely different experience at night, when the glittering skyline of the city is most visible and Air: Beacon Mode, a galvanic light show in Affinity and Transcendence I and II that transforms the space into a pillar of luminous color visible from across NYC and New Jersey, activates.
 You can’t get the full SUMMIT experience without making both daytime and nighttime visits.

 What’s more, SUMMIT occasionally observes special events throughout the year.
 The New Year’s Eve and Independence Day celebrations hosted by SUMMIT, for example, are some of the most memorable holiday experiences in NYC!
 SUMMIT also sometimes changes things up with seasonal decorations, such as different colors during Pride Month or holiday-themed ornamentation for Valentine’s Day.
 This all might be accompanied by fireworks flashing over Central Park, parades going through the city streets and waterways, or music festivals and other gatherings shining in the distance.
 The possibilities are as diverse as New York City itself!